 “If we all did the things we are capable of, we would astound ourselves.” – Thomas Edison.

 When setting personal goals we should first take stock of where we already are.
 Perhaps you have done quite well financially, but your personal relationships are severely lacking.
 Maybe your marriage is secure and amicable, but in the area of romance the fire has long dimmed.
 We need to take an honest assessment of where we have succeeded and where we have failed.
 Then we can determine how to proceed forward.
 With this in mind, here are 10 primary goals to accomplish as you plan for life in the next 10 years.

 1. Marriage and Family Harmony

 Maintaining and expanding as well as restoring and healing in this area should absolutely be a top priority in your personal goals.
 Pinpoint the relationships in the direst condition.
 It could be your marriage is in severe trouble.
-Possibly your relationship with your ex-wife creates great pain in your entire family.
+Possibly your relationship with an ex-wife creates great pain in your entire family.
 Perhaps it’s effective communication issues with your children.
 Wherever the danger points are, the goal is to determine them and devise a plan for resolving the issues.
 Be sure to highlight where you have succeeded as well, and how you might grow those seeds elsewhere.
 The goal is a family living in peace and harmony.

 What is your attitude like?
 Are you overly aggressive and abrasive?
 Timid and self-defeating?
 Your mindset needs to be in proper balance.
 Too much or too little of any one particular ingredient can send you in the wrong directions.
 Personal growth occurs as we begin to learn exactly who we are.
 Our strengths and our weaknesses.
 Smart goals are ones we set that grow us in a positive way.
 Carefully consider the man you want to be, and set your sights on how to achieve it.

 3. Commitment to Improved Physical Health